ethereum/go-ethereum/content/docs/interacting_with_geth/RPC/ns-personal.md

 true
 ```

-If you want to type in the passphrase and stil override the default unlock duration,
+To type in the passphrase and still override the default unlock duration,
 pass `null` as the passphrase.

 ```